Denizckr35/VIQUAC/README.md

 ## Basic Methodology
   Using the image processing methods to predict quality assessment of composite materials and predict the mechanical behavior according to Classical Lamination Theory(CLT).
+  Takes Values from Sqlite3 material database to code and execute calculations.
+  Turn the outputs to Excel File.
 ## Run

 1. User must input an image to GUI by selecting the Browse File Button.